Stark-X/LearningInTW/readme.md

 ## Mission 1 - Begin at July 4th

 - [x] Start a vagrant virtual machine
+    - `/Mission1/vagrant/Vagrantfile`
-- [ ] Using Ansible Ad-Hoc Command to Install nginx & Docker on a VM
+- [x] Using Ansible Ad-Hoc Command to Install nginx & Docker on a VM
+    - `ansible -i hosts default --become -m apt -a 'name=nginx,docker state=present'`
 - [ ] Using Ansible Playbook to Install nginx & Docker on a host
 - [ ] Create a docker image with ansible installed
 - [ ] Start Jenkins, Gogs in docker by ansible